Alcohol-related crime: Robbery and violent crimes

 Robbery and violent crimes often involve alcohol use, and there is a positive correlation between such crimes and alcohol use.
-15% of robberies, 63% of intimate partner violence incidents, 37% of sexual assaults, 45-46% of physical assaults and 40-45% of homicides in the United States involved use of alcohol.
+15% of robberies, 63% of intimate partner violence incidents, 37% of sexual assaults, 45–46% of physical assaults and 40–45% of homicides in the United States involved use of alcohol.
 A 1983 study for the United States found that 54% of violent crime perpetrators, arrested in that country, had been consuming alcohol before their offenses.
 In the United Kingdom, in 2015/2016, 39% of those involved in violent crimes were under alcohol influence.
+A significant portion, 40%, of homicide victims tested positive for alcohol in the US.
 International studies are similar, with an estimate that 63% of violent crimes worldwide involves the use of alcohol.
+In 2002, it was estimated that 1 million violent crimes in the U.S. were related to alcohol use.
+More than 43% of violent encounters with police involve alcohol.